yash-sahita2103/web-developer-api-assessment/README.md

 #### Additional Guidelines:
 - Use modern web development technologies and best practices.
-- You can use any front-end framework/library of your choice (e.g., React, Angular, Vue.js).
+- Please use React as the framework for this project.
+You are free to choose any variety of React (e.g., Vite, Next.js, etc.)..
 - Document your code appropriately with comments where necessary.
 - Pay attention to user experience and design aesthetics.
 - Test your application to ensure it functions as expected.